subvertnormality/mosaic/README.md

 Welcome to *Patterning*.

 *Patterning* for monome norns is a grid-centric, intentioned generative sequencer.
-Bridging the world of modular, Elektron, and monome, it weaves intricate rhythms and melodic paths with finesse.
+Bridging the world of modular, Elektron, and monome, it weaves intricate rhythms and melodies with finesse.
 Dive into a profound and singular tapestry of sketching and composition.

 At a glance, as of v0.1 patterning gives you the following: